 A state area that would receive less than $60,000 by application of the formula will, at the option of the DOL, receive no allotment or, if practical, be combined with another adjacent state area.
 Funding below $60,000 is deemed insufficient for sustaining an independently administered program.
 However, if practical, a state jurisdiction that would receive less than $60,000 may be combined with another adjacent state area.

 The state allotments set forth in the Table appended to this notice reflect the distribution resulting from the allotment formula described above.
-For PY 2020, $91,896,000 was appropriated for migrant and seasonal farmworker programs, of which $85,229,000 was appropriated for training grants and allotted based on the PY 2018 formula updates.
-The remaining $6,122,000 of the PY 2020 appropriation was retained to fund housing grants, and $545,000 was retained for Training and Technical Assistance.
+For PY 2020, $85,229,000 was appropriated for migrant and seasonal farmworker training grants and allotted based on the PY 2018 formula updates.
 The figures in the first numerical column show the actual PY 2020 formula allotments to state service areas.
 The next column shows the percentage share of each allotment to the total available.